TasmanAnalytics/dbt-datadict/readme.md

 ### **Options:**

-- `--D, --directory <DIRECTORY>`: Directory to apply the dictionary.
+- `-D, --directory <DIRECTORY>`: Directory to apply the dictionary.
 Default: 'models/'.
 - `-f, --file <NAME>`: The file to store any new models in.
 - `--sort`: Triggers the generated YAML files to be sorted alphabetically.